SAP/cloud-security-services-integration-library/spring-xsuaa/Migration_JavaContainerSecurityProjects.md

 Whether the token is issued for your application or not is now validated by the [`XsuaaAudienceValidator`](/spring-xsuaa/src/main/java/com/sap/cloud/security/xsuaa/token/authentication/XsuaaAudienceValidator.java).

+### Multiple XSUAA Bindings
+You can skip this section, in case your application is bound to only one Xsuaa service instance.
+The library does not support multiple XSUAA bindings of plan `application` and `broker`. **The Xsuaa service instance of plan `api` is ignored.**

+Then you need to adapt your **Spring Security Configuration** as following:

+1. You need to get rid of  `XsuaaServicePropertySourceFactory`, because `XsuaaServicesParser` raises the error.
+ * In case you make use of `xsuaa-spring-boot-starter` Spring Boot starter, you need to disable auto-configuration within your `*.properties` / or `*.yaml` file:
+    ```java
+    spring.xsuaa.multiple-bindings = true
+    ```
+ * Or, make sure that your code does not contain
+    ```java
+    @PropertySource(factory = XsuaaServicePropertySourceFactory.class, value = {""})
+    ```
+2. Instead, provide your own implementation of `XsuaaSecurityConfiguration` interface to access the primary Xsuaa service configuration of your application (chose the service instance of plan `application` here), which are exposed in the `VCAP_SERVICES` system environment variable (in Cloud Foundry).
+As of version `2.6.1` you can implement it like that:

+    ```java
+    import com.sap.cloud.security.xsuaa.XsuaaCredentials;
+    import com.sap.cloud.security.xsuaa.XsuaaServiceConfigurationCustom;

+    ...

+    @Bean
+    @ConfigurationProperties("vcap.services.<<name of your xsuaa instance of plan application>>.credentials")
+    public XsuaaCredentials xsuaaCredentials() {
+        return new XsuaaCredentials(); // primary Xsuaa service binding, e.g. application
+    }

+    @Bean
+    public XsuaaServiceConfiguration customXsuaaConfig() {
+        return new XsuaaServiceConfigurationCustom(xsuaaCredentials()); // secondary Xsuaa service binding
+    }
+    ```

+3. You need to overwrite `JwtDecoder` bean so that the `AudienceValidator` checks the JWT audience not only against the client id of the primary Xsuaa service instance, but also of the binding of plan `broker`.
+As of version `2.6.1` you can implement it like that:
+    ```java
+    @Bean
+    @ConfigurationProperties("vcap.services.<<name of your xsuaa instance of plan broker>>.credentials")
+    public UaaCredentials brokerCredentials() {
+        return new XsuaaCredentials();
+    }

+    @Bean
+    JwtDecoder getJwtDecoder() {
+       UaaCredentials brokerXsuaaCredentials = brokerCredentials();

+       XsuaaAudienceValidator audienceValidator = new XsuaaAudienceValidator(customXsuaaConfig());
+       // audienceValidator.configureAnotherXsuaaInstance("test3!b1", "sb-clone1!b22|test3!b1");
+       audienceValidator.configureAnotherXsuaaInstance(brokerXsuaaCredentials.getXsAppName(), brokerXsuaaCredentials.getClientId())
+       return new XsuaaJwtDecoderBuilder(customXsuaaConfig()).withTokenValidators(audienceValidator).build();
+    }
+    ```

 ## Fetch data from token

 You may have code parts that requests information from the access token using `XSUserInfo userInfo = SecurityContext.getUserInfo()`, like the user's name, its tenant, and so on.
 So, look up your code to find its usage.